Dark-Violet/Dark-Violet-Editor/README.md

 Then use the command line interface to select what parts of the skin you want to display.

-Click on a button mapping you would like to move then use the arrow keys to shift its position.
+Click on a button mapping or screen you would like to move then use the arrow keys to shift its position.

+To change the width/height of an element and/or remove/resize its extended edges, right click on an element and choose the option you want to use, then use +/- to resize (if you need to)

 Use Ctrl-S to save any changes you make.